Overview Information About Debts in Chapter 7 Bankruptcy

 Wiping Out Government Fines and Tickets in Bankruptcy

-Whether you can eliminate (discharge) a government fine, penalty, or ticket in bankruptcy depends on the government's intent on issuing the fine.
-If the government entity imposed the fine as punishment, then you cannot wipe it out in bankruptcy.
-However, if the government intends the fine to compensate
+Learn why your ability to eliminate a government fine, penalty, or ticket in bankruptcy depends on the government's intent on issuing the fine.

 -